kevinbdx35/punchline/DEPLOYMENT_GUIDE.md

    - Creates a demo version with mock data

 3. **Deploy Phase**
-   - Uploads the built application to GitHub Pages
+   - Creates/updates the `gh-pages` branch with the built application
+   - GitHub Pages serves the content from the `gh-pages` branch
    - Makes it available at `https://yourusername.github.io/punchline`

 ### Access Your Deployed Application